-Votes by proxy or representation shall be allowed.
+Votes by proxy or representation shall not be allowed.

 Any member of the Board of Directors with three unexcused absences in the fiscal year may be dismissed from their position on the Board of Directors.
 Any Board member under disciplinary review shall be suspended from the Board until such time as the review is completed.

 Voting procedures will be governed by Roberts Rules of Order and acceptable methods of voting are but not limited to voice, hand, mail, and electronic voting.